 However, bondholders may face a risk of debt service suspension in the near-term.
 Tajikistan is included in the G20 debt service suspension initiative (DSSI), which allows for debt service suspension on official bilateral debt when necessary.
 This could possibly be extended to private creditors, on a voluntary basis at the authorities’ request, albeit interest on the bond is low.
 The next coupon on the bond is due in September.

 Latest economic forecasts: V-shaped recovery

 Tajikistan has been hit hard by the impact of the coronavirus pandemic, more because of the global economic consequences than the domestic health impact of the pandemic itself.
 It has suffered from disruptions in trade and transport, a fall in remittances and a decline in government revenue.
 Indeed, on some metrics, Tajikistan is among the worst-hit countries in terms of the impact on growth, and the fiscal and external accounts.

 Real GDP is now expected to fall by 2% this year, compared to a projection of 1% growth as recently as the IMF WEO in April.
 Coming after growth of 7.5% in 2019, that would represent a near 10ppt slowdown.
 Pre-Covid-19, Tajikistan was expected to see growth of c4.5% this year.
-See Figure 2 for how forecasts have changed between the October 2019 WEO and the RCF report this month.
+See the chart below for how forecasts have changed between the October 2019 WEO and the RCF report this month.

 Services accounts for 41% of Tajikistan’s economy, but other key sectors may be more heavily impacted by any coronavirus containment measures, such as industry (including construction), which accounts for 27% of the economy.
 Under the IMF’s expected V-shaped global recovery, Tajikistan’s growth is forecast to recover in 2021, reaching 7.5%, before declining to a trend rate of 4% over the medium term.